Data-driven nonlinear output regulation via data-enforced incremental passivity: Data-driven output regulator design

-Let $Z(x)= ^{\top}$ and conduct an experiment with $x(t_0)=[-0.1~~0.1]^{\top}$, and $u=\sin(t)$.
-The data set is collected with sampling period $0.5$s and the length of the data matrices is $T=15$.
-Solving condition \eqref{condition:DDIPZx} in \textsc{Matlab} using YALMIP \cite{Loefberg2004} with the MOSEK solver \cite{Mosek2023} gives $K=[-0.1290 ~ -0.0132 ~~ 1.0000]$.
-Setting $\alpha=10$, $\Xi=[1~~0~~1]^{\top}$, and $\widehat K=80$, we obtain the overall regulator.
-Simulation results of regulation error $e$ from different initial conditions are illustrated in Figure \ref{fig:pendulum}, which show that the errors converge to $0$ in all cases.
+Let $Z(x)= ^{\top}$ and conduct an experiment with $x(t_0)=[-0.1~~0.1]^{\top}$, and $u=\sin(t)$. {The data set is collected with the sampling period of $0.5$s, and the length of the data matrices is $T=20$.
+Solving condition \eqref{condition:DDIPZx} using YALMIP \cite{Loefberg2004} with the MOSEK solver \cite{Mosek2023} gives $K=[-0.1647 ~~ 0.0269 ~~ 1.0000]$.
+Setting $\alpha=5$, $\Xi=[1~~0~~1]^{\top}$, and $\widehat K=0.5$, we obtain the overall regulator.} Simulation results of regulation error $e$ from different initial conditions are illustrated in Figure \ref{fig:pendulum}, which show that the errors converge to $0$ in all cases.

-\textbf{Example 2.} Consider the non-collocated double mass-spring-damper system, which is a linear benchmark in precision mechatronics \cite{book_MSD}, having dynamics